franciskisiara/osmose/README.md

 }
 ```

-You can automatically create the bound method by passing the bound optin when creating an osmose filter.
+You can automatically create the bound method by passing the bound option when creating an osmose filter.

 `php artisan osmose:make-filter ExampleFilter --bound` or `php artisan osmose:make-filter ExampleFilter -b`